Our last day of testing for the year will be 22 December. The lab will start up again on 2 January 2024.

 The primary sign of IMM is fast and severe muscle loss along the top line.
-It usually occurs 3-4 weeks after a viral infection, strangles infection or vaccination.
-The horse will also be stiff, depressed, feverish and show loss of appetite.
+It usually occurs 3-4 weeks after a strangles infection or after vaccinations.
+The horse will be sick: stiff, depressed, feverish and not eating.

-Horses with two copies of the IMM gene are more likely to have an episode - or multiple episodes - than horses with one copy of the gene.
-Horses without the IMM gene are not thought to be susceptible to this form of IMM.
+Horses with two copies of this gene are more likely to have an episode - or multiple episodes - than horses with one copy of the gene.

 Gene or region and technical reference